 Pharmacies in the Netherlands are allowed to produce medicines, including patented products, for their own patients.
 On 16 January 2019, pharmacist Paul Lebbink opened a production laboratory in his pharmacy in The Hague in the presence of Health Minister Bruins.
 Lebbink announced that he would prepare a cheaper version of lumacaftor/ivacaftor (the active ingredients in Orkambi) should the need arise or should the minister ask him to so.

-Updated on 4 February.
+Updated on 4 February and on 9 March.